Fox4Fun31/DSP_docker/README.md

 # DSP_docker
-A Docker image for a DSP multiplayer server
+A Docker image for a headless DSP multiplayer server with wine

 ## Note about the first start (one-time restart)
 On some systems the server **may not come up on the very first boot**.